Afumoons/ATA/vector_memory/README.md

       - Convenience helper for Phase 4 candidate filtering.
       - Builds a rich query text from a strategy's rules (`long_entry_rule`, `short_entry_rule`, `exit_rule`, `sl_atr_mult`, `tp_atr_mult`, `regime_type`) when available, or falls back to a minimal `symbol`/`timeframe` query.
       - Restricts neighbors to the same `symbol` and `timeframe` via metadata filters.
-      - Returns a list of neighbor dicts with key `stat_*` fields (Sharpe, PF, return %, etc.) extracted from metadata.
+      - Returns a list of neighbor dicts with key `stat_*` fields (Sharpe, PF, return %, WF Sharpe, etc.) extracted from metadata.

 ## How It’s Used